 Black bean tempeh is one of the best tempeh's you will ever eat and far surpasses the average soybean variety in both flavor as well as textural quality.
 There is nothing quite like the taste of tempeh made from scratch using a few basic ingredients, plus a Rhizopus starter culture.

-A homemade tempeh recipe, like our black bean tempeh, is nothing like many of the store-bought brands found in most health food stores.
-Aside from the handcrafted selections sold at some farmers markets and our favorite brand, Smiling Hara, there are not many commercial varieties we would wholeheartedly recommend.
+A homemade tempeh recipe, like our black bean tempeh, is nothing like any of the store-bought brands found in most health food stores.
+Aside from the handcrafted selections sold at some farmers markets or those artisanal varieties sold from small online suppliers, there are not many commercial varieties we would wholeheartedly recommend.

 Yes, frozen prepackaged versions are maybe a step up from tofu, but most are soy-based and just don't have the same mushroom-like essence and tender consistency as freshly prepared true blue tempeh.

 Home-style tempeh is additionally very cost effective.
 You can literally